ibm-ecosystem-engineering/azure-arm-templates/ibm-products/cp4i/README.md

 ## Prerequisities

 An Azure Red Hat OpenShift (ARO) cluster with:
-    - at least 6 nodes
+    - at least 3 worker nodes (more if you want to deploy multiple features)
-    - a minimum of 16 vCPUs and 64GB RAM per worker node
+    - a minimum of 16 vCPUs and 64GB RAM per worker node (mroe if you want to deploy multiple features)
     - OpenShift Data Foundation (ODF/OCS) installed
     - A storage cluster installed with ODF with at least 0.5TB capacity

+Refer [here](./prereq-instructions.md) for instructions on setting the minimum prerequisites.

 ## Instructions - Azure Portal